MelanieCrissey/old-melaniecrissey.com/source/blog/jobs-to-be-done.markdown

 ##"To the future!"
 Looking back on the last few months, I'm feeling incredibly grateful for the opportunity and for my co-workers who keep teaching me new things every day.
-And, I can't wait to see what the future of FullStory holds.
+I can't wait to see what the future of FullStory holds.
 We have a lot of new jobs to do.